6 Tips To Spend Quality Time With Your Child

 - Stress is a horrible deterrent when it comes to spending time together.
 Even if you are physically present, stress can make you mentally absent

 Travel is a wonderful way to get away from the routine and revive your bond with your child.
-(Suggested Read: Travelling With a Child)
+Of course, you should travel only and only when it is safe.

 - Whether it's a trek or an exotic holiday, children love anything new, and are naturally curious